Navigator

 Let (normalizedScheme, normalizedURLString) be the result of running normalize protocol handler parameters with scheme, url, and this's relevant settings object.

-In parallel: register a handler for normalizedScheme and normalizedURLString.
+In parallel: register a protocol handler for normalizedScheme and normalizedURLString.
 User agents may, within the constraints described, do whatever they like.
 A user agent could, for instance, prompt the user and offer the user the opportunity to add the site to a shortlist of handlers, or make the handlers their default, or cancel the request.
 User agents could also silently collect the information, providing it only when relevant to the user.

 User agents should keep track of which sites have registered handlers (even if the user has declined such registrations) so that the user is not repeatedly prompted with the same request.